standup-raven/standup-raven/docs/getting_started.md

     $ apt-get install httpie

-For other platform refer the [official installation guide](https://github.com/jakubroztocil/httpie#id3).
+For other platform, refer to the [official installation guide](https://github.com/jakubroztocil/httpie#id3).

 ### 👨‍💻 Building